 Life, Liberty, and the Pursuit of Happiness does not belong to everyone until we answer that question.

-At the heart of racism is a deep, I believe, it is a learned distrust of someone I do not know or have learned to dislike through misinformation or ignorance or in-bred discrimination.
+At the heart of racism is a deep and learned distrust of someone I do not know or have learned to dislike through misinformation or ignorance or in-bred discrimination.

 That is not how Jesus worked, or thought.
 He had this deep sense that we are all children of God and that God gave us the world and all its experiences to share equally.